inancgumus/learngo/23-input-scanning/exercises/README.md

 6. **[Create the Log Parser program from scratch](https://github.com/inancgumus/learngo/tree/master/23-input-scanning/exercises/06-log-parser)**

   You've watched the lecture.
 Now, try to create the same log parser program on your own.
 Do not look at the lecture, and the existing source code.

-  Click the link for more details.
+The link contains the code where you need to start working on.